jjuback/gc-excelviewer/README.md

 ![Image](./img/excel-preview-2.gif)

 ## Persistent Data
 The extension automatically stores user customizations on a per-file, per-workspace basis.
-For CSV files, this includes column widths, sort/filter criteria, and scroll bar positions.
+For CSV files, this includes column widths, sort/filter criteria, data types, format strings, and scroll bar positions.
 For Excel files, this includes the selected sheet index, sort/filter criteria, and scroll bar positions associated with that sheet only.
 As of version 2.0.16, if the column structure of a CSV file changes, any persistent data is ignored for that file.
 This fixes issues where new columns were not displayed unless the file was moved or renamed.

-To discard persistent data for a CSV or Excel file, execute the command `CSV: Clear Preview State`, then reopen the preview for the affected file to see the changes.
+To discard persistent data for a CSV or Excel file, execute the command `CSV: Clear Preview State`.
+The preview will be refreshed automatically.

 > Since version 2.0.21 contains bug fixes that depend upon revised column structure, any persistent data for CSV/Excel files saved with earlier versions will be ignored.

+## Numeric Formatting
+Version 2.1.22 added new settings for controlling the display format of numeric columns.
+By default, numeric formatting is enabled, and the extension will examine the first row of data to determine which columns are numeric.
+The setting `csv-preview.numberFormat` specifies a [.NET-style format string](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings) that controls the display type and significant digits for all numeric columns.
+This setting defaults to `g2`, which specifies two significant digits and does not display a thousands separator.

+Set `csv-preview.formatValues` to false to turn off numeric formatting and treat all values as strings.

+> Since data types and format strings are persisted along with other column properties, you may need to run the `CSV: Clear Preview State` command to see the effects of changing the `csv-preview.formatValues` and `csv-preview.numberFormat` options.

 ## Configuration
 To change the default configuration settings for the Excel Viewer extension, edit the user or workspace settings as described [here](http://code.visualstudio.com/docs/customization/userandworkspace#_creating-user-and-workspace-settings).
 The available settings are as follows: